Amrree/Goosebook/NewBook/Chapter_01_Whispers_Behind_Walls.md

 "Yes, Father," she said quietly.
 "That's perfectly clear."

-## Scene 2: The Goose and the Glimpse

 Ana's escape to the market was a carefully orchestrated act of rebellion, executed with the precision of a military operation and the desperation of a prisoner planning a jailbreak.
 Elara, her loyal but nervous lady's maid, had been convinced (with the promise of a new silk ribbon and several reassurances that they wouldn't be caught) to help Ana slip out of the house while Mayor Raines was occupied with his morning meetings.